 The man who wasn't afraid

-Like many nights before, after long working days, the family gathered around the warm and cosy fireplace to spend couple of evening hours together before going to bed.
+Like many nights before, after long working days, the family gathered around the warm and cosy fireplace to spend a couple of evening hours together before going to bed.
 This was the time before electricity, so a good story or two kept the children entertained.
 A random visitor, a neighbour or a friend would sometimes honour the household with their presence, adding their share of interesting tales and anecdotes to intensify the atmosphere.
-More than once, the stories morphed into those of more otherworldly nature, so the adults, carried away by their imagination, often reported about ghosts and wraiths, witches and fairies and other magical creatures that lurked behind some neglected corners of the village or on the local churchyard or in any other place whatsoever.
-The children listened with curiosity and excitement, all the while peeking over their shoulders to check weather something would move in the dark of the room.
+More than once, the stories morphed into those of a more otherworldly nature, so the adults, carried away by their imagination, often reported about ghosts and wraiths, witches and fairies and other magical creatures that lurked behind some neglected corners of the village or on the local churchyard or in any other place whatsoever.
+The children listened with curiosity and excitement, all the while peeking over their shoulders to check whether something would move in the dark of the room.

 "Who in their right mind would dare to go in the dead of night to the cemetery to light a candle..."

 That was just a rhetorical question, so it was surprising to hear Niko's firm voice stating with arrogance:

 "These are all old wives' tales!
 There are no such things as ghosts or monsters.
 It's nothing but superstition!
 I will go!
 I'll show you there's nothing to be afraid of!"

 "Don't be foolish Niko, my dear boy, that wouldn't be smart!"

 "No, I will do it!
 I'll go straightaway to our cemetery and I will light a candle on our grave!"

 After what seemed like an eternity of family's warnings and efforts to talk him out of it, stubborn Niko, already annoyed, took his knife out of its holder and added:

 "To prove I did it, I will stab my knife into the grave and tomorrow you will find it there in the ground."
 Just as he said it, he quickly stepped out of the house and headed towards the cemetery.